conda/conda/docs/source/using/py.rst

    conda info --envs

-Conda displays the list of all environments, with the current environment shown in (parenthesis) in front of your prompt:  ``(snakes)``
+Conda displays the list of all environments, with the current environment highlighted by a '*'.

 Verify that the snakes environment uses Python version 3: